25f2005869-glitch/FOUNDATIONAL-ECONOMICS-SERIES/09-trade-forex/README.md

 International trade and foreign exchange markets are essential drivers of economic growth, global competitiveness, and currency stability.

-This project analyzes exports, imports, trade balance, exchange rates, foreign exchange reserves, and GDP trends using Data Analytics, Statistics, SQL, Machine Learning, Data Visualization, and an Interactive Streamlit Dashboard.
+This project analyzes exports, imports, trade balance, exchange rates, foreign exchange reserves, and GDP trends using Data Analytics, Statistics, SQL, Machine Learning, Data Visualization, and an Interactive Dashboard.

 The objective is to transform international trade and forex concepts into practical analytics applications using Python and modern data science tools.